Cheap Frugal Living Simple Until You Are Free From Worry

 Minimalist, in my opinion, lives with most things that are necessary.
 Everything in a Minimalist life will have a purpose and add value.
 There will be minimal excess, redundancy, or clutter.

-Minimalist is more concerned with enjoying life and not spending the access time accumulating useless, redundant possessions.
-In my definition of a minimalist being frugal can play a big role.
+Minimalism is more concerned with enjoying life than with spending precious time accumulating useless, redundant possessions.
+In my definition of a minimalist, being frugal plays a significant role.

-Being frugal compliments minimalism by being a guide to getting good value for your money and being rational about purchases.
-Many believe being a frugal main principal is getting value for your money, and saving money.
+Being frugal complements minimalism by guiding you to get good value for your money and being rational about purchases.
+Many believe being thrifty is a central principle of getting value for your money.

-Getting a good deal has value but the power of being frugal that compliments minimalist are being rational about purchases.
-Me being a Living Simple Minimalist before I make a purchase I ask myself a few questions.
+Getting a good deal is valuable, but the power of frugality, which complements minimalism, lies in being rational about purchases.
+As a Living Simple Minimalist, I ask myself a few questions before making a purchase.

 .